jadiha/jadiha/README.md

 ## 🔭 Projects
 - **Zoober**: Autonomous food delivery system for the Toronto Zoo, integrating ROS, REST APIs, and Azure for seamless operation.
-- **Concordia App**: App for coordinating volunteers and services in the Dominican Republic, developed in collaboration with Develop For Good.
+- **Concordia App**: App coordinating volunteers and services in the Dominican Republic with Develop For Good.
 - **Signverse**: An ASL Translator that converts sign language gestures into text or speech using computer vision.

 ---